 Reference/Folder No.

 Name of the customer

 Person in charge of the file

-1. Estimating the risk of mone sion/operation/business relationship 78 :
+1. Estimating the risk of money laundering Purpose and nature of the mission/operation/business relationship 78 :

-and the state of the most on, operation, additions relationship.
+a pose and nature of the mission, operation, susmess relationship.

 Assessment of the risk of mone ey laundering 79 : □ YES □ NO

 If YES, level of risk assessed:

 □ Low

 ☐ Medium

 □ High

 Justification of the level of risk 80.

 Justineation of the level of risk •

 2. Is the authorised legal person on?
 81

 A credit or financial institution ☐ Yes ☐ No

 A company listed on the stock exchange in Luxembourg or in the EU? ☐ Yes ☐ No

 A BO of grouped accounts kep legal profession? ot by notaries or members of another independent ☐ Yes ☐ No

 A Luxembourg public authority / ? ☐ Yes ☐ No